techeleven/blog/_posts/2029-01-08-product-dev-setup-ide.md

 ## Configure maven

 * Change <USER_DIR>/.m2/settings.xml
-* User the settings from SLACK channel and replace username and password
+* User the settings from SLACK channel and replace the id, username and password

 ## Setup a project from BitBucket